pungggi/mouse_gestures/README.md

 - Support for waiting on command completion
 - Built-in gesture pad for gesture detection
 - Support for complex gesture patterns using regular expressions
+- Full 8-direction support including diagonal movements (UR, UL, DR, DL)

 ## How It Works

 The extension provides a gesture pad view in the activity bar where you can perform mouse gestures.
 When a gesture is detected, it executes the corresponding command(s) based on your configuration.

 1. Click and hold the right mouse button in the gesture pad
-2. Move the mouse to draw your gesture (e.g., move right for "R" gesture)
+2. Move the mouse to draw your gesture (e.g., move right for "R" gesture, down-right for "DR" gesture)
 3. Release the mouse button to execute the configured command(s)

 ## Usage